hbr/alba-lang-description/docs/basics_boolean.md

 `a ==> b` it concludes `b`.
 This is a kind of elimination rule for `==>`.

-The boolean constant `true` and the operators `and` and `or` are defined in the implementation file, but the definitions are not disclosed in the interface file.
+The boolean constant `true` and the operators `and` and `or` are defined in the implementation file, but their definitions are not disclosed in the interface file.
 Instead of a definition some theorems are listed in the interface file which have been proved in the implementation file.
 For details on the form of theorems see chapter [Theorems](theorems.md).